-For more information, see section Enhanced Capture (eCAP) Module in chapter Pulse-Width Modulation Subsystem of the device TRM.
+For more information, see Enhanced Capture (eCAP) Module section in the device TRM.

-6.10.18 eQEP
+6.4.5.18 eQEP

 A single track of slots patterns the periphery of an incremental encoder disk.
 These slots create an alternating pattern of dark and light lines.
 The disk count is defined as the number of dark/light line pairs that occur per revolution (lines per revolution).
 As a rule, a second track is added to generate a signal that occurs once per revolution (index signal: QEPI), which can be used to indicate an absolute position.
 Encoder manufacturers identify the index pulse using different terms such as index, marker, home position, and zero reference.